 The first eight weeks every puppy will spend with its mother, litter mates, and breeder is critical to their temperament and development.
 It truly does matter how they are raised!
 We raise our puppies utilizing many Puppy Culture (PC) protocols.
 Puppy Culture is a program that promotes early neurological stimulation, socialization, communication, and problem solving in puppies.
-Your puppy will be familiarized with many of PC protocols for the first eight weeks he or she is with us at Beloved Bernedoodles.
+Your puppy will be familiarized with many (but not all) of PC protocols for the first eight weeks he or she is with us at Beloved Bernedoodles.
 PC is an 12-week program, so we encourage all families to purchase the DVDs and continue the program from weeks eight to 12.

 “Socialization does not exist after 12 weeks old.
 Now, we have the ability to counter-condition them, desensitize them, and teach them, but it’s a much, much harder process and a much longer process, and it doesn’t always work because the brain chemistry is just not the same [after your puppy is 12 weeks old].”– Meghan E. Herron, DVM Diplomate – ACVB, Associate Professor – Clinical